 What is the current performance of the city brand Amsterdam?

-The 2016 Anholt-Gfk City Brands index gave Amsterdam a strong 8th position in its ranking, which is three positions up compared to the 2013 index, and nine positions better than in the 2011 ranking.
+The 2017 Anholt-Gfk City Brands index gave Amsterdam a strong 8th position in its ranking, continuing in the same position since 2015.
 Amsterdam performs especially well (3rd) for its people (friendliness, cultural diversity, safety) and for affordable accommodation and high standard of public amenities.

-In the City RepTrak 2017 Most Reputable Cities index, Amsterdam ranked 11th.
-Its highest position (5th) was given for aspects that have to do with visiting the city.
+In the 2018 City RepTrak® index, Amsterdam ranked 22nd.
+As detailed in the 2017 report, its highest position (5th) was given for aspects that have to do with visiting the city.
 Other dimensions that scored well are investment (6th) and livability (7th).